Monument Valley in Arizona - Best Time and 7 Tips

 United States

-Monument Valley is a vast monument of mother nature.
+Monument Valley is a vast monument of Mother Nature.
 The iconic sandstone buttes were formed more than 200 million years ago.
 They are ever-changing by erosion from rain, wind, and freezing temperatures.
-The left pillars are more resistant to weathering; however, they won’t last forever.
-What once was a mesa became a butt the second stadium of erosion.
+The left pillars are more resistant to weathering but won’t last forever.
+What once was a mesa became a butt, the second stadium of erosion.
 The sandstone buttes and pinnacles appear red because the sand contains iron oxides.

 Helpful Links